Window Frame Painters in Bath

 1. Window Condition Assessment

-We inspect paint build-up, check that sashes or casements operate correctly, and identify any rot or surface damage.
+Your decorator inspects paint build-up, check that sashes or casements operate correctly, and identifies any rot or surface damage.

 2. Masking of Glass and Ironmongery